VishnuVarshini20/Ideal-Sampling/README.md

 **Aim:**

-To study and perform the construction and reconstruction of impulse or ideal samplingof ideal sampling and observe the sampled waveform.
+To study and perform the construction and reconstruction of impulse or ideal sampling and observe the sampled waveform.

 **Tools Required:**